 14. Petzl Nao Headlamp

-This is by no means the cheapest headlamp out there, but it’s by far the brightest and most energy efficient, minimizing the chances that you’ll left on your run without light.
+This is by no means the cheapest headlamp out there, but it’s by far the brightest and most energy efficient, minimizing the chances that you’ll leave on your run without light.

 Like headlamps, flashlights help you see and be seen.
-They offer a better way to aim the light – we find it’s always good to aim a flashlight up as cars near you to ensure you’re seen.
+If you don’t mind holding one in your hand during your whole run, they offer a better way to aim the light.
+And we find it’s always good to aim a flashlight up as cars near you to ensure you’re seen.

-By far our favorite running flashlight, this powerful light is rechargable and offers 3 brightness levels.
+By far our favorite running flashlight, this powerful light is rechargeable and offers 3 brightness levels.
 For visibility and to save the battery, there is a strobe option.